greengerong/rebirth-echarts/src/app/exports/echarts/README.md

 *  You can style `re-echart` element to set chart width & height;

-*  You can set global configuration on EChart object, then reuse in `re-echart` component.
+*  You can set global configuration on EChart object, then reuse in `re-echarts` component.